 New Mexico's largest city is the logical starting point for a highway odyssey, with plenty of family-friendly attractions for road-trippers with kids in tow.
-Start by admiring the land-locked sharks and sea turtles at the ABQ BioPark Aquarium in Albuquerque, before strolling the aquarium’s extensive Southwest gardens.
-Across Central Avenue (Historic Route 66) at the El Vado Motorlodge parents can sample New Mexico craft beer and local food offerings while kids play in the splash pad during warm weather or watch hot air balloons rising overhead.
+Start by admiring the land-locked sharks and sea turtles at the ABQ BioPark Aquarium, before strolling the aquarium’s extensive Southwest-themed gardens.
+Across Central Avenue - the local stretch of Historic Route 66 – at the El Vado Motorlodge, you can sample New Mexico craft beer and local foodstuffs while the kids play in the splash pad during warm weather or watch hot air balloons rising overhead.

-For a dose of local history, check out towering dinosaur skeletons at the New Mexico Museum of Natural History and Science, learn about New Mexico art and history at the Albuquerque Museum and tinker with hands-on science experiments at ¡Explora! before perusing the local shops and restaurants at nearby Old Town, Albuquerque’s historic plaza that dates to 1706.
+For a dose of local history, check out towering dinosaur skeletons at the New Mexico Museum of Natural History and Science, learn about New Mexico art and history at the Albuquerque Museum and tinker with hands-on science experiments at ¡Explora! before browsing the stores and restaurants at nearby Old Town, Albuquerque’s most historic plaza, founded way back in 1706.

-For outdoor adventure, take the Sandia Peak Tramway – America's longest aerial tramway – to the top of the Sandia Mountains for lunch or dinner at the new Ten 3 restaurant at 10,300ft above sea level.
+For outdoor adventures, take the Sandia Peak Tramway – America's longest aerial tramway – to the top of the Sandia Mountains for lunch or dinner at the new Ten 3 restaurant, perched at a giddy 10,300ft above sea level.
 Enjoy some uplifting hikes or come for sunset and watch the lights come on in Albuquerque a mile below, before getting a good night's sleep ready for the next day's drive.

 Jemez Mountain Trail National Scenic Byway

-Taking Interstate 25 is the fastest way to get from Albuquerque to Santa Fe – it takes about an hour (passing impressive Kasha-Katuwe Tent Rocks National Monument along the way (check if the reserve has reopened after work to improve trails).
+Taking Interstate 25 is the fastest way to get from Albuquerque to Santa Fe – it takes about an hour and you'll pass the impressive Kasha-Katuwe Tent Rocks National Monument along the way (check if the reserve has reopened after work to improve trails).
 However, we recommend taking a longer route for a cultural adventure: start by heading north on I-25 to Bernalillo, then take US 550 northwest for 25 miles to San Ysidro.

-Here, the Jemez Mountain Trail National Scenic Byway (NM 4) leads north to Jemez Pueblo, one of New Mexico’s 19 Pueblo tribes.
-Learn about this ancient community at the Walatowa Visitor Center, shop for Jemez pottery and jewelry directly from the artists and hike the Red Rock Canyon Trail through stunning rock formations.
-Check out the art galleries, saloons, spas and shops in quirky Jemez Springs before continuing on NM 4, passing scenic stops such as the waterfall at Soda Dam and the hiking at Battleship Rock before NM 4 turns east.
+Here, the Jemez Mountain Trail National Scenic Byway (NM 4) leads north to Jemez Pueblo, home to one of New Mexico’s 19 recognised Native American communities.
+Learn the story of this ancient people at the Walatowa Visitor Center, shop for Jemez pottery and jewelry directly from local artisans, and hike the Red Rock Canyon Trail through stunning rock formations.

-From Los Alamos, take US 84/285 south to Santa Fe.
-Stroll its historic Plaza lined with art galleries, museums, shops and restaurants, and enjoy a drink on any one of several rooftop cantinas.
-Skiers and snowboarders shred Ski Santa Fe into the first week of April, and once the snow clears, attention shifts to the hiking trails that travel deep into the mountains above Santa Fe.
+From Los Alamos, take US 84/285 south to the engaging state capital, Santa Fe.
+Stroll its historic Plaza, ducking into interesting art galleries, museums, shops and restaurants, then pause to enjoy a drink in one of the rooftop cantinas.
+Skiers and snowboarders shred the slopes at Ski Santa Fe through to the first week of April, and once the snow clears, attention shifts to the hiking trails that travel deep into the mountains above Santa Fe.

-Art lovers will be entranced by the gallery strip along Canyon Road, and all members of the family will be amazed by Meow Wolf.
-This interactive art installation was built inside a former bowling alley, and visitors wander through a mysterious house and enter different “dimensions” through the refrigerator and clothes dryer.
+Art lovers will be entranced by the gallery strip along Canyon Road, and travelers of all ages will be amazed by the goofy and surreal Meow Wolf, an interactive art installation built inside a former bowling alley.
+Who wouldn't love wandering through a mysterious fantasy house and entering different “dimensions” through the refrigerator and clothes dryer?

-From Santa Fe, travel north on NM 68 on the way to Taos.
-In Pilar stop at the Orilla Verde Recreation Area along the banks of the Río Grande, a favorite area for camping, rafting and fishing.
-NM 68 begins to climb above the river here and high-desert majestic views of the Río Grande Gorge come into view as you enter Taos.
+From Santa Fe, travel north on NM 68 on the way to famous Taos.
+In Pilar, stop at the Orilla Verde Recreation Area along the banks of the Río Grande, a favorite rest stop for camping, rafting and fishing.
+NM 68 begins to climb above the river here affording majestic high-desert views of the Río Grande Gorge as you enter Taos.

-For skiers and snowboarders, Taos Ski Valley is renowned for its European flair, steep terrain and excellent ski school.
-In the summer, hiking the surrounding mountains and the Carson National Forest is a favorite adventure.
+For skiers and snowboarders, Taos Ski Valley is renowned for its European vibe, steep terrain and excellent ski school.
+If the weather is warmer, hiking the surrounding mountains and the Carson National Forest is a favorite adventure.

 Enchanted Circle National Scenic Byway

-Angel Fire Resort is known for its thrilling skiing in the winter and spring, and its extensive mountain bike park that is open in the summer.
-Red River Ski Area is also a skiing and snowboarding destination and a hiking and fishing favorite in warmer months.
+Angel Fire Resort is known for its thrilling skiing in the winter and spring, and an extensive mountain bike park that opens in the summer.
+Red River Ski Area is another popular skiing and snowboarding destination and a hiking and fishing favorite during the warmer months.

-US 285 from Roswell leads south to Carlsbad Caverns National Park.
-This cave system is one of the largest in the world with enormous, feature-filled caverns such as Hall of Giants, Queen’s Chamber and Fairyland.
-Back at Carrizozo, continuing south for 73 miles leads to one of the nation’s newest national parks, White Sands National Park.
-Here, 272 acres of gleaming white gypsum sand dunes creates an otherworldly landscape for hikers and photographers.
-Families enjoy sliding down the huge dunes year-round.
+US 285 from Roswell leads south to Carlsbad Caverns National Park, preserving one of the world's largest cave systems.
+Marvel at enormous, feature-filled caverns such as Hall of Giants, Queen’s Chamber and Fairyland.
+Back at Carrizozo, continue south for 73 miles leads to one of the nation’s newest national parks, White Sands National Park.
+At this otherworldly reserve, 272 acres of gleaming white gypsum sand dunes create a surreal backdrop for hikers and photographers, and you can slip and slide down the huge dunes year-round.

-From White Sands, it’s a 55 mile drive via US 70 to Las Cruces and the Village of Mesilla, an area filled with history ranging from Spanish conquistadores, Billy the Kid to the story of American space flight.
+From White Sands, it’s a 55 mile drive via US 70 to Las Cruces and the town of Mesilla.
+The local area is filled with history, from sites linked to Spanish conquistadores and Billy the Kid to the story of American space flight.
 Learn about it all at the White Sands Missile Test Center Museum.
-From Las Cruces, El Paso’s airport is an hour south, and Albuquerque’s is 3.5 hours north via Interstate 25.
+From Las Cruces, you can drive an hour south to the airport at El Paso, or 3.5 hours north back to Albuquerque via Interstate 25.